Friday, Mar. 6, 2015

 Students fulfill this requirement by completing English 105, College Writing, during their first year at the college.
 They learn how to write papers for a variety of rhetorical purposes.
 They develop strong editing and proofreading skills and practice citing sources accurately using the MLA system.
 Some students may be required to take English 001, Writing Review, before taking English 105.
 To satisfy the requirement, students must pass the course with a grade of C or higher.

 All students must successfully complete two courses designated as Writing Intensive (W).
 They may choose these courses from among the college's 300/400-level offerings.
 These courses are intended to help upperclassmen continue to develop their writing skills and learn about the conventions of academic and professional writing in their fields of interest.

-Students are required to complete one course in each of the following six Frames of Reference categories:
+Students are required to complete one course in each of the following seven Frames of Reference categories:

 More than one Frames of Reference course may be taken per semester, and a course used to fulfill a Frames of Reference requirement may also be used to meet a major or minor requirement.
 Students are encouraged to begin taking Frames of Reference courses during their freshman year.
 Courses that a student takes in order to complete the Frames of Reference requirements must come from different departmental rubrics.
 For example, a students who receives an "S" for successful completion of POLS 111 - Introduction to Political Science cannot satisfy other Frames of Reference requirements by taking other POLS courses carrying other Frames of Reference designations.